Electric Bike Frequently Asked Questions

 All ebikes are supplied with a key.
 Once the key is turned to the On position (assuming a battery is installed), the rider can twist the throttle to start riding the bike or start pedaling to engage the pedal assist system.
 Turning the key will also lock the battery to the bike, so no one walks off with it.

 Do electric bikes require a license, registration, or insurance?

 No. According to the National Highway Traffic Safety Administration (NHTSA) electric bicycles with operable pedals, an electric motor of 750 watts or less, whose maximum speed is no more than 20 mph are not classified as motor vehicles.
 Electric bicycles are therefore treated as standard bicycles in the US, with all of the laws surrounding standard bicycles (check local or state law for any regulations in your area).

 How fast can I ride?

 In the United States the maximum speed for all electric bicycles under power of the motor is regulated by law at 20 mph.
-However is you pedal along with the motor you can go much faster.
-You can modify the power system to go faster, but you void your warranty, make your bike illegal, and risk burning up the electrical system, so don’t ask us how to do this.
+However as you pedal along with the motor you can go much faster.
+You can modify the power system to go faster, but you void your warranty, making your bike illegal, and risk burning up the electrical system, so don’t ask us how to do this.

 Does the battery recharge when I pedal?